simpleviewinc/keg-cli/docs/docker/envs.md

     * @type *Boolean*
     * @cli-option `N/A`
 * **KEG_BASE_IMAGE**
-  * The base image to build a tap image from
+  * The base image to build a tap image
-  * Uses the docker configuration from the global config to set the docker provider and organization
+  * Should be the full url of the image if using a provider other then the `dockerhub.io` default
-  * Typically this should be `ghcr.io/simpleviewinc/tap:master`
+  * Typically it should look similar to `ghcr.io/simpleviewinc/tap:master`
-  * Standard practice is set the full docker url for the image
+  * Setting it to `node:12.19-alpine` would pull the image from `dockerhub.io`, which is the default
   * Definition
     * @required
     * @type *String*